 Glycaemic control and monitoring

-Advise pregnant women with type 1 diabetes to test their fasting pre-meal, one hour post-meal and bedtime blood glucose levels daily during pregnancy.
+Advise pregnant women with type 1 diabetes to test their fasting pre-meal and one hour post-meal, and to test bedtime blood glucose levels daily during pregnancy.

-Advise pregnant women with type 2 diabetes who are on a multiple daily insulin injection regimen to test their fasting pre-meal, one hour post-meal and bedtime blood glucose levels daily during pregnancy.
+Advise pregnant women with type 2 diabetes who are on a multiple daily insulin injection regimen to test their fasting pre-meal and one hour post-meal, and to test bedtime blood glucose levels daily during pregnancy.

 Advise pregnant women with type 2 diabetes to test their fasting and one hour post-meal blood glucose levels daily during pregnancy if they are on diet and exercise therapy, or taking oral therapy (with or without diet and exercise therapy) or single-dose intermediate-acting or long-acting insulin.

 Agree individualised targets for self-monitoring of blood glucose with women with diabetes in pregnancy, taking into account the risk of hypoglycaemia.

 Advise pregnant women with any form of diabetes to maintain their capillary plasma glucose below the following target levels, if these are achievable without causing problematic hypoglycaemia: fasting glucose 5.3 mmol/L and glucose levels 7.8 mmol/L one hour after meals, or 6.4 mmol/L two hours after meals.

 Measure HbA1c levels in all pregnant women with pre-existing diabetes at the booking appointment to determine the level of risk for the pregnancy.